jvfresco/react-movie-finder/README.md

 - React
 - Functional components, hooks and custom hooks
 - Routing
-- Animations done with GSAP
+- Animations with GSAP
 - Style managed with css modules
+- TMDB and IMDB API